20kdc/byond-data-docs/formats/DMB.md

 If GEN Version >= 272 {

-1. Uint16 unk
+1. Uint16 unk (best set to 30)
-2. Array of 2 ObjectIDs unk
+2. Array of 2 Nullable ObjectIDs unk

 }